zikrurR/pbt/README.md

 ### Running the app
 The environment variables need to be setup in:

 `<root>/.env`

 or set them on the OS level whichever is more convenient.

 #### Run:
-run: `npm install` from `<root>` wdio needs to be used from the .bin directory (location of .bin directory may vary depending on environment).
+run: `npm install` from `<root>`

+once thats finished wdio needs to be used from the .bin directory (location of .bin directory may vary depending on environment).

 run: `./node_modules/.bin/wdio wdio.conf.js` from `<root>`

 If there are any issues please refer to the following link: